Samsung Galaxy Tab S9 Ultra review: return of the slab

 After boldly releasing a whole trio of Galaxy Tab S8 models in 2022, Samsung followed up with three Galaxy Tab S9 units in the summer of 2023.
 The lineup mirrors the flagship Galaxy S phones — we have a Galaxy Tab S9, Tab S9+, and Tab S9 Ultra, differing in size, price points, and some features.

-You can now get the Galaxy Tab S9 with 128GB of internal storage space at 16% off its price tag.
-The awesome deal is up for grabs at Amazon.
-Different colors are available.
+You can now get the Galaxy Tab S9 with 128GB of built-in storage space for 25% off its price tag, which equates to $201 in savings.
+The awesome deal is up for grabs at Amazon and applies to the Beige model.

 $1319 99